Everybody's Golf: Everybody's Tennis Portable

-The first Everybody's Golf title on PlayStation 4, was released worldwide in August 2017.
-The game marks the end of the alternate Hot Shots branding for the North American market, with the title Everybody's Golf being used worldwide.
+MinGol

+MinGol is the first game in the series released for Android and iOS.
+It is developed by Drecom and published by ForwardWorks (now under Sony Music Entertainment Japan).
+It was released only in Japan in 2017, and has not received an international release, despite the game still receiving regular content updates.

-Everybody’s Golf VR (2019)
+Everybody’s Golf VR

 Everybody's Golf VR is a PlayStation VR title and the first virtual reality game of the series.
 It was released worldwide in May 2019.

 PlayStation Home

 Clap Hanz released a space for the Everybody's Golf series in the Asian, European, and Japanese versions of the PlayStation 3's online community-based service, PlayStation Home.
-The space was called the "Everybody's Golf Space" in Europe, the "Minna no Golf Lounge" in Japan, and the "Hot Shots Golf Lounge" in North America (using the Asian version of game's name).
+The space was called the "Everybody's Golf Space" in Europe, the "Minna no Golf Lounge" in Japan, and the "Hot Shots Golf Lounge" in North America (using the Asian version of the game's name).
 The space featured a Questionnaire (in Europe called "A gift from Suzuki"), which is a survey that rewards an EG Lawn Sofa, a video screen, a poster, seats for the avatars, and a Full Game Launching Support feature for Everybody's Golf 5.
 Game Launching is a feature that lets users set up a game in PlayStation Home and launch directly into the game from Home.
 The space was released on 11 December 2008 for the Japanese version, 18 June 2009 for the European version, and 1 October 2009 for the North American version.
-It closed when PlayStation Home closed on 31 March 2015 worldwide.
+It was shut down alongside PlayStation Home on 31 March 2015 worldwide.